Log1x/sage-directives/README.md

 #### @published

-`@published` echo's the current posts published date.
+`@published` echoes the current post's published date.
 By default, it uses the date format set in `Settings > General`.

 ```php
 @published